EnterpriseDB/tpa/docs/src/air-gapped.md

-In a security controlled environment where no direct connection to the Internet is allowed, it is necessary to provide all packages needed by TPAexec to complete the deployment.
+In a security controlled environment where no direct connection to the Internet is allowed, it is necessary to provide all packages needed by TPA to complete the deployment.
 This can be done via a local-repo on each node in the cluster.
-TPAexec supports the addition of custom repositories on each node via a [local-repo](local-repo.md) and the required packages can be downloaded using the [download-packages](tpaexec-download-packages.md) command.
+TPA supports the addition of custom repositories on each node via a [local-repo](local-repo.md) and the required packages can be downloaded using the [download-packages](tpaexec-download-packages.md) command.

 ## Preparation

-Choose an internet connected machine where you can install TPAexec, follow instructions below to either copy an existing cluster configuration or create a new cluster.
+Choose an internet connected machine where you can install TPA, follow instructions below to either copy an existing cluster configuration or create a new cluster.